 input type="number" is unsuitable.)

 I’ve created style rules for any input that has a

 maxlength attribute.
 I set padding vertically and horizontally via

-> padding: 0.3rem 1ch; because, as McDowell concludes, “rems are good for vertical cadence, and ch is good for horizontal cadence” (Using Ch, An Underappreciated CSS Length by Justin McDowell).
+padding: 0.3rem 1ch; because, as McDowell concludes, “rems are good for vertical cadence, and ch is good for horizontal cadence” (Using Ch, An Underappreciated CSS Length, McDowell).
 I also use the ch unit to calculate the input box width.
 Before going further, note that:

-> … a ch unit is equal to the width of the 0 (zero) glyph found in the font used to render it.
+… a ch unit is equal to the width of the 0 (zero) glyph found in the font used to render it.
 This definition works for monospaced fonts (where every glyph shares an identical width), but it’s completely unreliable for proportional fonts.Making Sense of Ch Units by John D. Jameson